Articles > Criminal Justice > Criminal justice vs criminology degrees and careers

 Criminology careers typically require a bachelor’s degree or postgraduate studies.

-Law enforcement careers require attending a police academy or other training program, regardless of your degree achievements.
+Law enforcement careers require attending a police academy or other training program, regardless of degree achievements.

-Criminal justice and criminology both focus on law enforcement, prevention and rehabilitation.
+When looking at criminal justice vs criminology degrees and careers. remember that both focus on law enforcement, prevention and rehabilitation.
 However, degrees in these two specialties offer different career directions.

 Investigative jobs may require being on call and working anytime a crime is committed.
 Therefore, detectives may have more challenges with their work-life balance than patrol officers or analysts, who typically work scheduled shifts.

-Administrative positions in either criminal justice or criminology usually require a postgraduate degree, so you need to be prepared for a lengthy academic effort to reach these senior roles.
+Administrative positions in either criminal justice or criminology usually require a postgraduate degree.
+Be prepared for a lengthy academic effort to reach these senior roles.

 A graduate of Johns Hopkins University and its Writing Seminars program and winner of the Stephen A. Dixon Literary Prize, Michael Feder brings an eye for detail and a passion for research to every article he writes.
 His academic and professional background includes experience in marketing, content development, script writing and SEO.
 Today, he works as a multimedia specialist at University of Phoenix where he covers a variety of topics ranging from healthcare to IT.